 Congrats to Haslam College of Business and AREC MBA/MS student Lilly Tench for landing an internship assisting with the AgLaunch Summer Bootcamp, a 5-week camp designed to develop promising ag and food-focused startups!

 The Department offers students the opportunity to pursue a PhD in Natural Resources with a concentration in Natural Resource Economics.
-The PhD program in Natural Resources is located administratively within the Department of Forestry, Wildlife and Fisheries.
+The PhD program in Natural Resources is located administratively within the School of Natural Resources.
 Coursework for the degree draws heavily from both the Department of Agricultural and Resource Economics and the Department of Economics.
 A majority of the faculty members on the student’s doctoral committee may be from the Department of Agricultural and Resource Economics, including the major professor.